heathermiller/papers-documents/index.md

 `x`.

 The cases 1 and 2 mentioned above determine how the `dispatchTo` method is made available.

-In the first case, the `Pickleable` type macro would be responsible for generating the `dispatchTo` method-- thus all subclasses also would indirectly extend the `Pickleable` trait, which should in turn generate the pickler for these subclasses (right now, this might require a small extension of type macros-- we might need a trigger to re-expand them in subclasses, but this is to be further explored).
-In the second case, we would use an implicit macro to convert an object to an instance of `HasPicklerDispatch`.
+In the first case, the `Pickleable` type macro would be responsible for generating the `dispatchTo` method-- since all subclasses also would indirectly extend the `Pickleable` trait, the pickler for these subclasses should in turn be generated (right now, this might require a small extension of type macros-- we might need a trigger to re-expand them in subclasses, but this is to be further explored).
+An example of the result of the macro expansion would be:

-Where the idea is to generate the `dispatchTo` method using a type macro.

-Calling `dispatchTo` in

-is that we could achieve something similar to what the dynamic dispatch step that implicits in collections achieve-- .

-To obtain the right pickler for an object we wish to pickle, `p`, instead of basing the decision only on the static type of `p`, we first dynamically dispatch to the pickler container by calling a method on `p`.
-This method can be

-Small change to type macros might be able to solve this.
-This would work perfectly well if Maybe we could use structural types to solve this?
+Given an existing `class Person`,

+    class Person {
+      def dispatchTo: Pickler[_] = implicitly[Pickler[Person]]
+    }

+In the second case, we would use an implicit macro to convert an object to an instance of `HasPicklerDispatch`, which would in turn generate a `dispatchTo` method.
+This `dispatchTo` method would traverse all known types at that time in an effort to find subclasses of the static type of the object we would like to pickle.
+To provide a rough sketch:

+    implicit def toHasPicklerDispatch[T](x: T) = macro toHasPicklerDispatchImpl

+    def toHasPicklerDispatchImpl[T: TypeTag](c: Context)(x: c.Expr[T]) = {
+      val tree = reify(new HasPicklerDispatch{
+        def dispatchTo: Pickler[_] = x.splice match {
+          case _: T =>  implicitly[Pickler[T]]
+          case _: C1 => implicitly[Pickler[C1]]
+          ...
+          case _: CN => implicitly[Pickler[CN]]
+           }
+      })
+    }

+If we'd like to pickle an object p of type Person which has dynamic type Employee, then the following happens:

+    val p: Person = new Employee
+    p.pickle

+is expanded to

+    toHasPicklerDispatch[Person](p).dispatchTo.pickle(p)

+which the macro expands to

+    (new HasPicklerDispatch {
+      def dispatchTo: Pickler[_] = p match {
+        case _: Person => genPickler[Person]
+        case _: Employee => genPickler[Employee]
+      }
+    }).dispatchTo.pickle(p)

+which evaluates to

+    genPickler[Employee].pickle(p)

+Note that for this to typecheck, the `pickle` method in the `Pickler` trait has to take a parameter of type `Any`.
+Internally, the pickler can safely cast the object to the required type (`Employee` in the example).

-**This issue is one which I have banged my head against, and for which, I can't find a satisfying solution.
-Any pointers here would be very welcome**
+**This issue is one which I have banged my head against, and for which, I** **can't find a satisfying solution.
+Any pointers here would be very welcome,** **as this admittedly is a very complicated attempt at a solution**

 ### Intermediate Representation

+Motivate the intermediate representation
+Provide what the current intermediate representation should be We plan to extend the intermediate representation as we develop more use-cases

 ### Back-end, Selecting Different Pickle Formats

+Localized change, change the implicit class again and add a very small thing a call to format.write

+implicit parameter of type PickleFormat

+Scala Binary format

 ## Macro/Compiler-related Implementation Requirements

 Ideally, all code that would require any sort of transformation would transformed using macros alone.
-However, it is not possible to
+As alluded to in the previous sections, there are a few extensions to different macros that could make

 ## Runtime Fallback

+Ideally, for cases where we can't generate a static pickler, or for root types like `AnyRef`, we would like to _fallback_ on

+The idea is to run the generation code that we're already using in the macro to run this at runtime by simply switching the universe.

 ## Remaining Points/Issues

 - Recursive types: we could have a map for each invocation of the macro, to handle this case.
 - Special cases: we can special-case stuff like `Traversable`s to make them more efficient
-- Macro can issue an error message if someone tries to pickle an abstract class or a trait that does not have an `apply` method in the companion object-- i.e. if there's no way to instantiate it
+- Macro can issue an error message if someone tries to pickle an abstract class or a trait that does not have an `apply` method in the companion object-- i.e. if there's no way to instantiate it.